Robert E. Collin

-Robert Emmanuel Collin (24 October 1928 – 29 November 2010) was a Canadian American electrical engineer, university professor and life fellow of the IEEE.
-Collin was elected to the National Academy of Engineering in 1990.
+Robert Emmanuel Collin (24 October 1928 – 29 November 2010) was a Canadian American electrical engineer, university professor, and life fellow of the IEEE, known for his fundamental contributions in applied electromagnetism.

 Biography

 Collin was born on 24 October 1928 in the small town of Donalda, Alberta, Canada.
 He received an undergraduate degree from the University of Saskatchewan and a PhD in electrical engineering from University of London (Imperial College).
 He worked at the Canadian Armament and Research Development Establishment on guided missile antennas, radomes and radar system evaluations.

 Collin taught at Case Western Reserve University between 1958 and 1997.
 His served stints as the electrical engineering department chair and the interim dean of engineering.
 He was a distinguished visiting professor at Ohio State University and was a visiting professor at universities in Brazil, China and Germany.

-He made significant contributions to the field of microwaves.
-He is widely known for his textbooks on electromagnetic waves, microwave engineering and antennas.
-He was a life fellow of the IEEE.
+Collin was elected to the National Academy of Engineering in 1990.

+Researches

+Collin made fundamental contributions to antenna theory, microwave engineering, and applied electromagnetism.
+In 1999 he received the IEEE award for his "significant contributions to electromagnetics as a multi-disciplinary engineering profession."
+His researches covered numerous areas of applied electromagnetics like quarter-wave transformers, waves in plasmas, small antennas limitations, rough media scattering, small apertures coupling, dyadic Green functions, missile guidance antennas, radomes, radar systems evaluation, superconducting antennas, and many other areas.
 Among his students, Collin was viewed as remarkable for his ability to recount the uttermost details of lengthy mathematical proofs from memory.
-He was an outstanding scholar of microwave and radar engineering and relativistic electrodynamics based on tensor calculus.
-During the Korean War era, Dr. Collin achieved many important engineering breakthroughs for His Majesty's and Her Majesty's governments.
+He was recognized as an outstanding scholar of microwave and radar engineering and relativistic electrodynamics based on tensor calculus.
+During the Korean War era, Collin achieved many important engineering breakthroughs for His Majesty's and Her Majesty's governments.